ibm-cloud-docs/cloud-object-storage/libraries/java.md

     .build();
 ```

-For best performance in most scenarios, always make use of multiple sessions to minimize any overhead associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
+For best performance in most scenarios, always make use of multiple sessions to minimize any processing associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
 {:tip}

 *Key Values*
 * `API_KEY` - An API key for a user or service ID with Writer or Manager roles

 You will need to provide an IAM API Key for constructing an `AsperaTransferManager`.
-[HMAC Credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){: external} are **NOT** currently supported.
-For more information on IAM, [click here](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-iam-overview).
+[HMAC Credentials](/docs/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){: external} are **NOT** currently supported.
+For more information on IAM, [click here](/docs/cloud-object-storage/iam?topic=cloud-object-storage-iam-overview#getting-started-with-iam).
 {:tip}

 ### File Upload